EVondrus/MushroomQuiz/README.md

 ## Credits

 ### Content
-The content of this quiz draws inspiration from the shared interests and expertise of me and my partner, stemming from a passion for mushrooms and cultivation methods.
+The content of this quiz draws inspiration from the shared interests and expertise of my partner, stemming from a passion for mushrooms and cultivation methods.
 Together we came up with the questions and answer options for this quiz.

 ### Media